fongc123/notes/Image Processing/Spatial Filtering.md

 ![[image-processing-gaussian-filter.png|700]]

-Lowpass filtering can be applied to thresholding for region extraction (e.g., astronomy) or for shading correction.
+Low-pass filtering can be applied to threshold for region extraction (e.g., astronomy) or for shading correction.

 ## Non-linear Spatial Filtering

-<span style = "color:lightblue">Non-linear spatial filters</span> typically replace the center pixel value with a value determined by an ordering or ranking alogirthm of the neighborhood.
+<span style = "color:lightblue">Non-linear spatial filters</span> typically replace the center pixel value with a value determined by an ordering or ranking algorithm of the neighborhood.
 Some examples of ordering filters include **median filter**, **max filter**, and **minimum filter**.

 ### Medium Filter